Tour Guide Opportunities

 Make your contribution to keep the city clean or update its myriad libraries.
 You might also participate in the Florence community by pitching in at the Synagogue.

 The Jewish Community Center offers a wide variety of volunteer opportunities.
 Students who enjoy kids can assist kindergarten teachers and educators with their regular activities for children (18-36 months and 3-5 years old).
 The Synagogue has two libraries, one for adults and one for children, where students can help by recording and reordering books, games, and DVDs.
 There is also a museum that holds a historical/artistic exhibition covering the most important moments of the Florentine Jews’ history where motivated students can serve as tour guides.
 Students with Italian proficiency can volunteer in the nursing home where they converse and entertain the elderly (i.e., taking people out for a walk or a coffee, reading them newspapers, listening to their stories).

 Angeli del Bello is a group of volunteers comprised of students, retired people, and various volunteer associations.
 Together they work to improve the urban environment and aesthetic value of the city of Florence.
 The Municipality of Florence is thankful to the many U.S. study abroad students who, with their inborn spirit of volunteerism, are vital to the restoration of the city’s luster and shine.

 Students collaborate with the librarians of the prestigious National Institute for Renaissance Studies located in Palazzo Strozzi to integrate library holdings into the IRIS Consortium Catalog.
-Apart from serving as the Institute’s headquarters, Palazzo Strozzi is a landmark of Renaissance architecture.
-As such, it is the ideal opportunity for art lovers interested in preserving and promoting Florence’s cultural heritage.
+Palazzo Strozzi is a landmark of Renaissance architecture, and as such, it is the ideal opportunity for art lovers interested in preserving and promoting Florence’s cultural heritage.